jian-en/interview_preparation/README.md

 # Backtracking

+* Recursion on every possible solutions
+* Use memo to prune the branches

 # Dynamic Programming
 * Define the transition formula
 * Break it into two problems: forward traverse and backward traverse
 * Top-bottom approach + memorization -> Recursive
 * Bottom-top approach + result set -> Iterative

+# Complexity
+* Draw the recursion tree